KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 ### Can I use personalized message content?

 Yes.
-You can use the [@ inline personalization](https://docs.clevertap.com/docs/personalize-message-inapp#inline-personalization) in the preview message.
+You can use the [Inline Personalization](doc:personalize-message-inapp#inline-personalization) in the preview message.

 ### Are there limitations on device sizes or layouts